hubanton/Cub-200-Scripts/README.md

 Since different naming patterns are used depending on the site, different text files exist depending on the used API:

-1. `en_names.txt`: This corresponds to xeno-cantos English names for all 200 birds and is used for all filename purposes across this repository
-2. `xeno-canto-names.txt`: These are the names used for downloading from xeno-canto.
+1. `xeno-canto-names.txt`: These are the names used for downloading from xeno-canto.
 Since the API does a partial matching on names, some birds are referenced by their scientific name
-3. `botw-names.txt`: Mostly localization differenzes (e.g gray -> grey)
+2. `latin-names.txt`: Scientific names of birds, is used for botw-scraper and for general naming.
-4. `CUB-200-names.txt`: The class labels as found in the CUB-200 dataset
+3. `CUB-200-names.txt`: The class labels as found in the CUB-200 dataset

 ## Additional Info

-Additional infos regarding differences in species, ambiguous bird names etc can be found in `Additional Data/`
+Additional infos regarding differences in species, ambiguous bird names etc can be found in `additional info/`

 ## Running the BOTW-Webscraper